 - Allows for all relevant parties to follow the same process and procedures

-So, what should you focus on when creating your own recruitment processes?
-Below, we outline five points you should be mindful of as you create your own recruitment process.
+So, what should you focus on when creating your own HR recruitment process?
+Below, we outline five points you should be mindful of.

 Finding people that are well-suited for your position is amongst the most important part of the HR recruitment process.
 After all, you need employees that meet all core competencies and bring additional skills to the table.

 The simplest way to guarantee suitability is to write an accurate description of the position.
 When you write a clear description of preferred qualities and skills, you can eliminate wasted time interviewing candidates who may not be the best fit.

 Consistency (and Fairness)

 Because you’ll have the same criteria to apply to each candidate, you can rest assured that there will be no inconsistencies or worse, discrimination, in the process.

 When you’re first evaluating candidates, you should do so on the basis of these criteria alone.
 Then, you can begin taking other factors into account.